w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 ## Synchronous Backing on Polkadot

-With synchronous backing, there was only about a single relay chain block, or 6-second window, to complete the parablock generation and backing process.
+With synchronous backing, there was only about a single relay chain block, or 6-second window, to complete the parablock candidate generation and backing process.
 This was tightly coupled to the relay chain's progress, where blocks had to be created within this window.

 The main limitation of synchronous backing is that parablock validation is tightly coupled to the relay chain's progression on a 1-1 basis, meaning every parablock must be generated and backed